seanmizen/flash-app/README.md

 # Flash App

-React training project by smizzle-probably.
+React training project by Sean Mizen.
 Create, save, load decks and test yourself out on them.

 Bootstrapped via [Create React App](https://github.com/facebook/create-react-app).
 Tiff In Tech "todo list" video was the boilerplate.

-## Header 2
+## Running the app

-Start the app with `npm start`.
+Start the app with `npm start` or build the project with `npm run build`

-### H3

-Nothing here really

 ## TODO:

-- Add light / dark theme
+- Fix light / dark theme. currently hardcoded to auto/system with a dysfunctional button.
 - Convert ItemList into a drag-and-drop using react-dnd
+- improve UI - use Material Design guides, improve and de-grey the palette.
+- improve UX - find some inspo for a better Challenge screen.